ThatMadCap/qb-archaeology/README.md

 * Server side dig sites
 * More ground hashes + more range on rarity impact

-## Original Script by Mayo | I just made changed for QBCore
+## Original Script by Mayo | I made changes for QBCore